NixImagery/Niximagery/source/Stories/2022/2022-12-05-school-sketches.md

     ![](/img/sketches/22-11-29-DeansCHS.jpg)
     *Deans CHS again*

 Back to Deans again and a view from a different part of the car park.
 It's interesting how varied these buildings can look, depending on where you look from.
 My wife calls my style "Roobarb", for the unsteady hand that wiggles the lines.
-I did get an 'O' level many years ago in technical drawing, so I do know how to use a ruler but when I'm trying to work quickly -- none of these sketches took more than 10 minutes -- the look is more one of impression than technical accuracy.
+I did get an 'O' level many years ago in technical drawing, so I do know how to use a ruler but when I'm trying to work quickly -- none of these sketches took more than about 10 minutes -- the look is more one of impression than technical accuracy.
 I was conscious that I was cold sitting in the car at Deans and so the lines were more Roobarb than usual, perhaps.
 More figure suggestions, though, and they seem to be growing on me.
 I'm quite pleased with the silver birch, too, given that I'm not giving myself time to make 10,000 strokes for the leaves.

 ![](/img/sketches/22-11-30-DingwallAc.jpg)
 *Dingwall*